-As I grow older (and wiser), I can start to appreciate the presence of fruit in salads.
-Where the sight of strawberries in a salad used to make my stomach churn, I can now appreciate the surprise burst of sweetness from a blueberry, or the tartness from an apple in a salad.
+As the years go by, I can start to appreciate the presence of fruit in salads.
+Where the sight of strawberries in a salad used to make my stomach churn, I can now appreciate the surprise burst of sweetness from a blueberry or the tartness from an apple in a salad.
 This April the veggie stands are showcasing beets, kale and apples.
-When these seasonal delights are jazzed up with a little bit of fresh dill and a simple vinaigrette style dressing, an exciting springtime dish is created.
+When these seasonal delights are jazzed up with a little bit of fresh dill and a simple vinaigrette style dressing, an exciting springtime Kale Salad with Apple, Beet and Dill is created.
+What I love about this spring dish is that it continues to showcase the produce of the autumn and winter, while the addition of fresh dill reminds us that spring has come.

 “Walnuts are high in both omega-3 fatty acids and mono-unsaturated fatty acids, both of which have been shown to be protective against heart disease”

 When most foods are in their raw form, they offer us more nutrients.
 A few years ago I shared my recipe for my favourite Raw Nori Stix (and Is A Raw Food Diet For You).
-In that post I outlined the health benefits (and concerns) of following a raw food diet.
+In that post, I outlined the health benefits (and concerns) of following a raw food diet.
 As hard as it may be, I continue to advocate for aiming for fifty percent of our meals to be raw.
-By serving this salad with some baked organic tofu and a side of quinoa, you got yourself a dietitian approved (and 50% raw!) meal.
+When serving this salad with some baked organic tofu and a side of quinoa, you got yourself a dietitian-approved (and 50% raw!) meal.

-Ingredients for Beet Apple and Kale Salad with Walnuts and Dill
+Ingredients for Kale Salad with Beet Apple and Dill

 - 1 large apple